blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 *   What are the four forces which act on an aeroplane in straight and level flight?
 *   What is meant by equilibrium?
 *   Why does the total drag curve form a "U" shape?
+*   How does the plane respond when you increase power?

 <!--
 ### Four forces

 *   Weight